Fraulein Retanal

 I further contribute to the international research community through my role as the DEIJ Chair for the Mathematical Cognition and Learning Society (MCLS), where I work to foster a more inclusive and accessible environment for members at all career stages.

-If you are looking for resources to support undergraduate or graduate training, I encourage you to explore WiCSC.ca/resources.
 If you are interested in having WiCSC+ host a free event for your department or trainee group, please feel free to get in touch!